MB, BS (Hons), University of Sydney

 Thesis topics for current UNSW Medicine postgraduate research students

-Role of leucocyte immunoglobulin-like receptors in modulating intestinal immunity and inflammation
+Role of leucocyte trafficking in modulating intestinal immunity and inflammation

-Mechanisms of intestinal immune regulation induced by appendicitis; Psychological factors, gut microbial composition, and inflammation in the inflammatory bowel diseases.
+Mechanisms of intestinal immune regulation in the intestine; Psychological factors, gut microbial composition, and inflammation in the inflammatory bowel diseases.